 Havelies and Jain Temples at Jaiselmer

 A popular story goes:

-Some 200 years back the inhabitants of Jaiselmer were profusely rich and it was a seat of highly sophisticated culture.
-In the desert trade caravan route there were 84 villages of Palliwal Brahmins that came under Jaiselmer kingdom.
+Some 200 years back the inhabitants of Jaisalmer were profusely rich and it was a seat of highly sophisticated culture.
+In the desert trade caravan route, there were 84 villages of Paliwal Brahmins that came under Jaiselmer kingdom.

 On the next day, 83 people from Kuldhara were sent in all directions to rest 83 Palliwal villages for hosting community meetings.
-On 5th or 6th day village representatives from all 84 villages assembled in Kuldhara and in a meeting it was decided that they had reached the limit of oppression.
-They also felt that the king of Jaiselmer had ditched them.
-The only option was to pack-up and move somewhere else.
-On 9th day all 84 villages were deserted.
+On 5th or 6th-day village representatives from all 84 villages assembled in Kuldhara and in a meeting it was decided that they had reached the limit of oppression.
+They also felt that the king of Jaisalmer had ditched them.
+The only option was to pack up and move somewhere else.
+On the 9th day, all 84 villages were deserted.
 They fled in the dark night, leaving behind their homes and everything within them.
 Kuldhara was abandoned by its very own people.
 No one saw the thousand-odd members of the village leave.
 For generations now, no one knows where the Paliwals have resettled.
 All that is known is they cursed the town when they left that no one would ever be able to settle down in Kuldhara again.